mmcm77/merchant/README.md

 To learn more about Next.js, check out the [Next.js documentation](https://nextjs.org/docs).

-For more information about the PasskeySDK and passkey-based authentication, refer to the PasskeySDK documentation.
+For more information about the PayAuth SDK and passkey-based authentication, refer to the PayAuth SDK documentation.